 Harassment, bullying, cyberbullying, and intimidation will not be tolerated at PGMS.

-- Harassment consists of verbal or physical conduct relating to an individual's gender, race, color, religion, ancestry, national origin, ethnic group, marital or parental status, physical or mental disability, age, economic status, sexual orientation or the perception of one or more such characteristics.
-[BP 5145.3] - Bullying occurs when a student is intimidated by verbal or physical conduct or actions by one or more persons.
+Harassment consists of verbal or physical conduct relating to an individual's gender, race, color, religion, ancestry, national origin, ethnic group, marital or parental status, physical or mental disability, age, economic status, sexual orientation or the perception of one or more such characteristics.
+[BP 5145.3]

+Bullying occurs when a student is intimidated by verbal or physical conduct or actions by one or more persons.
 Bullying includes assault, extortion, oral or written threats, teasing, putdowns, name-calling, threatening looks, gestures or actions, cruel rumors, false accusations, social isolation, and hazing.
-[BP 5145.3] - Cyberbullying includes the posting of harassing messages, direct threats, social cruelty, or other harmful text or images on the Internet, social networking sites, or other digital technologies, as well as breaking into another person's account and assuming that person's identity in order to damage that person's reputation or friendships.
-[BP 5131] - Intimidation refers to actions that would inflict or attempt to inflict fear, humiliation, or injury.
 [BP 5145.3]

+Cyberbullying includes the posting of harassing messages, direct threats, social cruelty, or other harmful text or images on the Internet, social networking sites, or other digital technologies, as well as breaking into another person's account and assuming that person's identity in order to damage that person's reputation or friendships.
+[BP 5131] Intimidation refers to actions that would inflict or attempt to inflict fear, humiliation, or injury.
+[BP 5145.3]

-Students who engage in such behavior will be disciplined in a manner consistent with the nature of the infraction.
+Students who engage in such behavior will be disciplined in a manner consistent with the nature of the infraction, with the goal of learning from the incident and "making it right" with the victim(s).
 Students who repeatedly engage in such behavior will receive increasingly severe consequences up to, and including, suspension from school and/or recommendation for expulsion from the district.
 Students who engage in sexual, racial, ethnic, and religious harassment will be dealt with more severely.